Program Details

 MS in Land Resources and Environmental Science, Montana State University, 2021

 Isaac is an ecologist with an emphasis on botany and succession across plant communities and taxonomy.
 His research focuses on grassland resilience in response to various disturbance types, with emphasis on non-native plant establishment post-disturbance.
 His love of plants has led him to teach ecology programs in Oregon, Montana, and Grand Teton National Park.
 He is an alumnus of the Wildlands Studies Tasmania Program and worked as a Teaching Assistant on our Hawaii programs in 2021 and 2022.
-Isaac leads our New Zealand Program and co-leads our Hawaii program.
+Isaac leads our New Zealand Program.

 Kayla Keyes